EleutherAI/oslo/docs/_sources/TUTORIALS/tensor_model_parallelism.md.txt

 ### 2.4.
 Load dataset and create dataloader

-In this tutorial, I used `datasets` library of Hugging Face.
+In this tutorial, We're going to use `datasets` library of Hugging Face.

 ``` python
 from datasets import load_dataset